This blog post is all about what to pack for Uluru.

 - Headlamp or torch: Useful for moving around camp after dark.
 If you’re camping, this is essential (especially if you need a wee in the middle of the night!).

-- Microfibre towel: Lightweight, compact, and dries quickly.
+- Microfibre/quick-dry towel: Lightweight, compact, and dries quickly.

 3. Toiletries & Health Essentials